 Price includes: Boat cruise, guiding, traditional Norwegian fish dinner (boiled cod with potatoes, bacon, onions, vegetables, flatbread and butter.
 For dessert chocolate/biscuits/fruit and hot drinks), hiring of poncho and tripod.

 Description: Join a real Sami guide for an unforgettable experience with reindeer sledding (3 km) and Sami culture in Tromsø.
 Your guides are from Sami reindeer herding families and are eager to share their stories with you; how the Sami lived in times gone past, how they live today.
 Just remember NOT to ask them how many reindeer they have!
-During your visit you will experience: reindeer sledding, lasso throwing, sightseeing at the camp, traditional Sami food, storytelling, display of cultural artifacts and joik (traditional Sami song).
+During your visit you will experience: reindeer sledding, lasso throwing, sightseeing at the camp, traditional Sami food, storytelling, display of cultural artefacts and joik (traditional Sami song).
 The trip departs at 1000 and returns at 1400.
 Warm clothes, guide, hot meal, hot drink and return transfer (30 mins one way) are included.

-Operates: Daily, 1 Nov to 15 April
+Operates: Daily, 1 Nov to 31 Mar

 Duration: 4 hours, departs 1000

-Price: £165 per adult, £80 per child (4-12)
+Price: £165 per adult, £155 per child (13-17), £85 per child (4-12)

-Price includes: transfers (30 mins one way), guide, warm clothes, traditional Sami meal of Bidos (reindeer stew), storytelling and Joik (Sami chant), and hot drink
+Price includes: transfers (45 mins one way), guide, warm clothes, traditional Sami meal of Bidos (reindeer stew), storytelling and Joik (Sami chant), and hot drink

-SNOWMOBILE SAFARI from Tromsø
+Snowmobile Safari from Tromsø